Nemocas/AbstractAlgebra.jl/docs/src/ideal.md

 # Ideal functionality

-AbstractAlgebra.jl provides a module, implemented in `src/generic/Ideal.jl` for ideals of a Euclidean domain or of a univariate or multivariate polynomial ring over a Euclidean domain, assuming the existence of a `gcdx` function.
+AbstractAlgebra.jl provides a module, implemented in `src/generic/Ideal.jl` for ideals of a Euclidean domain (assuming the existence of a `gcdx` function) or of a univariate or multivariate polynomial ring over the integers.
+Univariate and multivariate polynomial rings over other domains (other than fields) are not supported at this time.

 ## Generic ideal types